Background to the Crusades

 Many who wanted to join the Crusades were ordinary people.
 Under the leadership of Peter the Hermit and Walter the Penniless a large number of ill-equiped ordinary people set off for the East.
 Many died from starvation on the long journey to Constantinople and when they reached the city they were badly behaved and were quickly moved on.
-The undisciplined army were attacked by the Turks and the People's Crusade ended in failure.
+The undisciplined army was attacked by the Turks and the People's Crusade ended in failure.

 The First Crusade (1096 ..
 1099)

-Many leaders and knights from across Europe took part in the first of the Crusade.
+Many leaders and knights from across Europe took part in the first of the Crusades.
 Their aim was to capture Jerusalem from the Turks.
 The Crusade was very successful and resulted in the formation of the Crusader States in the East.

 The Second Crusade (1147 ..
 1149)

 The fall of the Crusader State of Edessa led to the Second Crusade.
 A Crusade was called for in 1145 but it look a couple of years before the Crusaders set off, mainly consisting of Germans and French.
 Poor leadership led to the failure of this Crusade and Edessa being lost.

 The Third Crusade (1189 ..
 1192)

 The fall of Jerusalem to the jihad (Holy War) of Saladin started the Third Crusade.
 The Kings of England, France and Germany took part.
 The Crusade had several successes but did not recapture Jerualem.
 A peace treaty, signed by the leaders and Saladin, was the final outcome.